husam79/express-tutorials-employees/README.md

 A simple REST API demonstration using Express.js for managing employee records (currently we have three properties only: id, name, and age).

+## Permissions & Roles
+admin: can do everything except adding in-out operations for another employee.
+normal: can only attend: in or out, and get a report of in-out logs.

 ## Features

 - CRUD operations for employee management